Warriors (Lin-Manuel Miranda and Eisa Davis album): Recording, production and musical style

-Style

-Style-wise, Associated Press places Warriors "at the intersection of musical theater and popular music" with touches from wide range of genres like "a diverse buffet" reflecting the city of New York.
+Style-wise, Associated Press places Warriors "at the intersection of musical theater and popular music" with touches from a wide range of genres like "a diverse buffet" reflecting the city of New York.
 Billboard also describes the album as "genre-hopping".
 Michael Paulson, a theater reporter at The New York Times, lists the album's genres as "rap and hip-hop, salsa and merengue, ska and sounds from ballroom culture, R&B and funk".
 Moreover, he finds nods to K-pop ("We Got You"), and dancehall (Shenseea's vocals on "Survive the Night").
 Davis has said of the album's incorporation of diverse genres: "We really wanted to be able to express the multiple New Yorks inside of New York.
 We wanted to be able to speak to the different cultural influences that are there.
 And we wanted to just have the fun of having our palette be as wide as possible."

 Warriors also includes elements of metal music for the character Luther, who is voiced by Kim Dracula.
 Miranda initially tried writing rap verses for Luther, attempting to match rhythms to the character's thinking patterns as he had done in Hamilton, but found rap to be too methodical and organized.
 Eisa played Miranda some music by the metal band Alekhine's Gun and they chose this sound for its "chaotic energy".